Engage in intensive training on research-based classroom strategies that promote student success.

 In addition, Kathleen is the author of several books, including her most recent publication, Transformative Teaching: Changing Classroom Culturally, Emotionally and Academically (2015).
 She is also the co-author of Developing Growth Mindsets in the Inspiring Classroom (2011), Inspiring Secondary Learners (2007), Inspiring Elementary Learners (2008), Differentiating in the Real Classroom (2009), and Winning Strategies for Test Taking (2009).
 Kathleen is featured in the video, Differentiating Instruction in the Intermediate Grades (2008).

 Earn up to 20 hours toward professional development credit for various professionals.
 For details on credit offered, visit our CE credit page or call our office at 781-449-4010 ext.
 102. Note: credits are not provided by the University of California, Santa Barbara.

 Interaction between faculty and participants outside the classroom is an integral part of the Institute.
 To foster this total immersion learning environment, participants are housed in undergraduate dormitory accommodations on the UC Santa Barbara campus.
-The dormitory rooms are located in the recently opened Sierra Madre complex.
+The dormitory rooms are located in the recently opened Sierra Madre complex located on the Goleta side of the UC Santa Barbara campus.
 Participants are assigned to their own bedroom in a shared two-bedroom apartment with each participant having their own bathroom.
 Linens are provided.
 All facilities are ADA compliant.
-The Institute provides four nights lodging with an arrival date of July 10 and a departure date of July 14.
+The Institute provides four nights lodging with an arrival date of July 8 and a departure date of July 12.
 If you are interested in making your own accommodations off-campus or would like to arrange an early arrival on campus, please call us at 781-449-4010 x 101.
 Please check the online schedule for information on the meals provided.
 Note: The UCSB campus is a smoke-free campus.